crkn-rcdr/OCR-Evaluations/4-multi-document-abbyy-vs-notiles-paddleocr-paddlevl/README.md

 3. no tiling
    Measured as `299,604` raw words with `5,844` artifact entries.
    Canonical artifact baseline in the merged workbook: `6,813` artifact entries.

+However, 3x2 gains `25,511` raw words, and only adds `385` artifact entries.

 If the deciding metric is `lowest artifact count`, the ranking is: